Pressure Cooker Refried Pinto Beans

 - No dried beans?
 No problem.
 Canned beans will work just fine.
 Replace step 1 with a 16 ounce can of pinto beans and its liquid.

 - Use make-ahead beans: Why cook a cup of beans when you can cook a pound?
 I freeze leftover beans in 2 cup containers, covering them with their liquid.
-Then this recipe is quick – I pull a container of beans out of the freezer and microwave it to thaw it out while I sauté the onions in step 2.
+Then this recipe is a quick weeknight side dish.
+I pull a container of beans out of the freezer, and thaw it in the microwave while I sauté the onions in step 2.

 What do you think?
 Questions?
 Other ideas?
 Leave them in the comments section below.